AsadAliAkhtar/Data-Science-Portfolio/Airline Fare Prediction/Readme.md

 ## Modeling
 Machine learning models was implemented:
-- Linear Regression
+- Random Forest Regressor

 ## Evaluation
 The model was evaluated using metrics:
-- Mean Squared Error (MSE)
+- Mean Absolute Error (MAE)

 ## Results
-The model performed well as it beats the baseline MSE which was 3655, with the test data, model's MSE was 1972.
+The model performed well as it beats the baseline MAE which was 3655, with the test data, Validation MAE was 1177.

 ## Conclusion
 This project demonstrates the application of machine learning techniques to predict airfare prices.
 The results show that the Linear Regression was able to plot the best-fit line and the top three most important feature in this dataset was: